Alternate ELPAC Operational Field Test FAQs

 How is second scoring conducted?

 In addition to the student's primary TE, a secondary TE who is familiar with the student will need to be present at the time of testing to observe and score the student's response to any rubric-scored items.
 The secondary TE's score should reflect the examiner's independent judgment using the rubric provided in the Directions for Administration (DFA).
 The DFA will have a section specifically for the secondary TE, with instructions on how to second score.
 All second scores will need to be entered into the Data Entry Interface (DEI).
-LEAs can refer to the How to Enter Student Responses into the Data Entry Interface (DEI) video for guidance on how to use the DEI.
+LEAs can refer to the Entering Student Responses and Scores into the Data Entry Interface (DEI) video for guidance on how to use the DEI.
+For information on the DEI, please refer to the Scoring and Entering Responses section within the FAQs.

 Student Accessibility Resources and Test Settings: Universal Tools, Designated Supports, and Accommodations